momocow/Asuha/README.md

     - this

 #### claim(repoPath)
 Claim the existing repository at the local path `repoPath`.
+This will fire `claim` and `init` events in order.
 - Parameters
     - `repoPath` string